Supreme Court of the United States

 Where things stand

 Oral arguments were heard March 2, 2026.
 Federal law currently bans anyone who regularly uses illegal drugs — including marijuana — from owning a gun.
-The 5th Circuit struck this ban down as unconstitutional as applied to Hemani, and the government appealed to the Supreme Court.
+Ali Hemani, who admitted to using marijuana every other day, was charged under this law.
+The 5th Circuit struck it down as unconstitutional as applied to him, and the government appealed.
+Justices across the ideological spectrum appeared skeptical of the broad prohibition.
+A narrow ruling rather than a full overturn of the law appears most likely.

 Potential impact

 This directly affects millions of Americans who use marijuana legally under state law but are currently banned from owning a firearm under federal law.
-A ruling striking down the ban removes that prohibition.
+A ruling striking down or limiting the ban could remove that prohibition for a large swath of users.
 A ruling for the government keeps the current law in place.

 Timeline (from official SCOTUS docket)